• Skip to primary navigation

 • Top salad greens with roasted sweet potatoes, red onions, pomegranate seeds and toasted pine nuts.

-• Just before serving the salad, use a paper towel to absorb some of the moisture from the halloumi.
-Lightly dredge the slices of halloumi in all-purpose flour.
+• Just before serving the salad, use a paper towel to absorb some of the moisture from the Halloumi.
+Lightly dredge the slices of Halloumi in all-purpose flour.
 Melt 2 teaspoons of butter in a frying pan over medium heat.
-Pan fry the halloumi cheese until golden, flip and cook until golden on the other side, about 1 to 2 minutes on each side.
+Pan fry the Halloumi cheese until golden, flip and cook until golden on the other side, about 1 to 2 minutes on each side.

 Citrus Tahini Dressing